lucyellu/music/README.md

 🎵

-Why am I great only 'til I'm too great?
+Why's AI only great only 'til it's too great?

 Wooh